aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/converting/convert-visio-to-other-files/_index.de.md

 type: docs
 weight: 40
 url: /de/python-java/convert-visio-to-other-files/
 description: This topic show you how to convert Visio to SVG,XPS,XML,XAML formats using Aspose.Diagram for Python via Java.
-Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML ,XAML mit ein paar Zeilen Code.
+Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML,XAML with a few lines of code.
 ---
 **[A Microsoft Visio diagram soll exportiert werden.](ExportToXML.vsd)**

 ## **Exportieren nach XML**
-In diesem Artikel wird erläutert, wie Sie eine Microsoft Visio diagram in XML exportieren, indem Sie Aspose.Diagram für Python über Java verwenden.
+This article explains how to export a Microsoft Visio diagram to XML using Aspose.Diagram for Python via Java.

 - VDX definiert ein XML diagram.
 - VTX definiert eine XML-Vorlage.